Astral-Cyrusa/TwilightImperium3-ShatteredAscension4.2-CompactRulebook/TwilightImperium3-ShatteredAscension4.2-CompactRulebook.md

 ### Acquisition of Technologies
 **Acquisition**
-Technologies are mostly acquired through the use of the Technology Strategy Card (7).
+Technologies are mostly acquired through the Technology Strategy Card (7).
 When a player acquires a Technology, she places one of her flags on the corresponding Technology on the Technology Tree and benefit from its effects.

 **Prerequisites**
 Some Technologies have other Technologies as prerequisites.
 This is indicated on the Technology Tree by lines: when two Technologies are connected by a line, the topmost Technology is a prerequisite of the other one.
 A player cannot acquire a Technology that has prerequisites without having acquired at least one of its prerequisites.